 Talking to your doctor if you don’t want injections

 I am not a doctor and am not giving medical advice.
 I tell my clients that if they were hurt in an accident, they have the right to get checked out.
 Some will go to the Emergency Room right after their accident and some go directly to see a doctor.
 People should follow their doctor’s instructions.
-They know best and should be making recommendations based upon a personal examination of your body and discussing all options with you.
+Doctors often know best and should be making recommendations based upon a personal examination of your body and discussing all options with you.

 That being said, what I hear over and over again from my injured clients is that they don’t want pain injections.
 A doctor’s advice should be followed, but not necessarily followed blindly.
 Just like the attorney- client relationship, having a doctor should be based on a trusting relationship.
 Before sending you for an injection, your doctor should be talking to you about what is entailed, the expected benefits, and potential risks or side effects.
 Some people will have a round or two of injections and decide, for whatever reason, that it is not a course of treatment that they wish to continue.
+Many people are told that multiple injections are required, often at a significant cost.

 Be open and honest with your doctor if you don’t want more pain injections.